3dacademy/3dacademy.github.io/_workshops/full.md

 ---
 layout: project
 title: 3D FULL
-date: 1 11 2018
+date: 1 02 2021
 screenshot: /assets/img/workshop-2.png
 caption: 3 days full immersion <br>advanced level
 description: >
   3 days full immersion advanced level
 ---

-This is the right workshop for who wants to improve his already existant 3D skills or for who already attended the 3D Fast basic.
-In this workshop you will learn how to deal with different aspect of advance modeling like pinces, pleats, shirnks.
+This is the right workshop if you want to improve your already existent 3D skills or if you have already attended the 3D Fast basic.
+In this workshop you will learn how to deal with different aspects of advanced modelling like pinces, pleats, shrinks.
 <br>
 <br>
-Coloring, textures and logos will have no longer secrets for you.
-You will learn more about the different fabrics behavior with gravity stitch tension.
-On top of it you will get tips on the render steps.
+Colouring, textures and logos will have no longer secrets for you.
+You will learn more about the different fabrics behaviour with gravity stitch tension.
+On top of it you will get tips on the rendering steps.
 <br>
 <br>
-At the end of the course you will get your 3D models and as well some interesting material to help you into the 3D world.
+At the end of the course you will be able to realise your 3D models as well as get some interesting material to help you navigate through the 3D world.

-<h3>Please make sure to have the right requirements for this workshop</h3>
+<h3>Please make sure to have the right requirements for this workshop.</h3>

 <h3>Contents</h3>